m-clement/ProgrammingCR/Objective4/README.md

 https://www.thurstonplayers.org/cast/cast?destination=node/74 is the cast login page, which requires username and password.
 Typing anything in this page reveals that post is used in the inspector https://store.steampowered.com/login/getrsakey/ This is an rsa key behind the scenes, and we don't know anything about it.
 Likely for security because the name suggests GET rsa key. https://store.steampowered.com/login/dologin/ is the account login page, which also requires a username and password.
 Typing into the two bars shows a post in the inspector.

+*I changed a couple lines and removed the advertisements on this website: http://science.howstuffworks.com/question493.htm